-Armstrong Wolfe’s Women in the
+Women in the COO Community

+Armstrong Wolfe’s Women in the COO Community (WCOOC) initiative has been running since 2017.
 Now well-established in New York, London, Hong Kong and Singapore, (soon in Toronto) we have members from over thirty different organisations.

-Led by Armstrong Wolfe, a series of cross-industry forums and leadership evenings will take place throughout 2020.
+Led by Armstrong Wolfe, a series of cross-industry forums and leadership evenings will take place throughout 2022.

-To inspire women in financial services to have no limit to their aspirations.
+To inspire women in Financial Services to have no limit to their aspirations.

 To educate women on business management and the COO role as career destinations.